 For 10 years, I edited Morbid Curiosity magazine.
 Scribner published Morbid Curiosity Cures the Blues: True Stories of the Unsavory, Unwise, Unorthodox, and Unusual, a collection of some of my favorite essays from the magazine, in 2009.

-This year will bring Wish You Were Here: Adventures in Cemeteries Around the World, a collection of my travel essays which originally appeared in Travelers’ Tales: Paris, Gothic.Net, Morbid Curiosity, and on Morbid Outlook, among other places.
+Wish You Were Here: Adventures in Cemetery Travel came out from Western Legends Press in May 2013.
+It’s a collection of my cemetery travel essays which originally appeared in Travelers’ Tales: Paris, Gothic.Net, Morbid Curiosity, and on Morbid Outlook, among other places.

 In addition to writing CemeteryTravel.com, I’m busily exploring the historic and pioneer graveyards of the San Francisco Bay Area.

-Earlier this year, I was honored to speak at Colma, California’s lovely Cypress Lawn Memorial Park.
-You can see their whole series of free lectures here.
+In 2012 year, I was honored to speak at Colma, California’s lovely Cypress Lawn Memorial Park.
+I would love to talk to you about cemeteries as travel destinations.